 - Emerson Electric (CBM2016-00095, IPR2016-01602, IPR2016-01895, IPR2017-00001, IPR2017-00007, IPR2017-00008).
 We filed petitions against five separate patents related to network routing.
 The Board found all challenged claims unpatentable.

 - Sioux Steel Company (IPR2016-01873).
-We successfully defended Sioux Steel in an IPR proceeding brought by competitor Prairie Land Millwright Services, Inc. The Board found all 28 claims of the patent unpatentable.
+We successfully defended patent owner Sioux Steel in an IPR proceeding brought by competitor Prairie Land Millwright Services, Inc. The Board found all 28 claims not unpatentable.

 - A Leading U.S. Multinational Technology Company (IPR2016-01522).
 We filed a petition for IPR review challenging a patent related to security in a communications network.
 The Board issued a final written decision finding all challenged claims unpatentable.